-For over ten years now, we’ve been focusing on custom inset cabinet projects.
+For over sixteen years now, we’ve been focusing on custom inset cabinet projects.
 It’s better than coffins and not as hard work as shuffling heavy timbers around in the shop.

 Mostly, I’ve learned the tricks of my trades through over 40 years of observation, trial and error and a little bit of intuition.

 Now, in my early 60s, I look back on the life and work that has shaped my attitude about everything I do and that we now do together.

 How the built environment effects our life experiences is a fascination that tugs at me.
 And it motivates me to do my part in making this world a more beautiful place to share with others.
 We believe in the ongoing creation of the world.